sophiacodesai/portfolio/README.md

 ## Screenshots & Architecture

-Visuals and architecture diagrams will be added soon – currently finalizing and testing the demos.
+Visuals and architecture diagrams will be added soon.
+I am currently finalizing and testing the demos.

 ---